The Twins Almanac for June

 Griffith Sells Twins to Pohlad

-Billionaire financier Carl Pohlad buys the Twins from Calvin Griffith for a cool $38 million, almost certainly preventing the team from leaving Minnesota.
+Billionaire financier Carl Pohlad bought the Twins from Calvin Griffith for a cool $38 million on this date in 1984, almost certainly preventing the team from leaving Minnesota.

 June 23